mahes-a/StagingBuild/README.md

 **MetaData SQL Configurations**

--  Create the Artifacts required for the Metadata driven ingestion by follwoing below steps
+-  Create the Artifacts required for the Metadata driven ingestion by following below steps

-- Below is a sample schema for the configutaion table to store the tables to be ingested
+- Below is a sample schema for the configuration table to store the tables to be ingested

          CREATE TABLE [dbo].[ControlTable](